syncfusion-content/maui-docs/MAUI/TreeMap/tooltip.md

 ### Customize tooltip appearance using DataTemplate

-You can customize the tool tip appearance by using the `ToolTipTemplate` property in the `SfTreeMap.`
+You can customize the tooltip appearance by using the `ToolTipTemplate` property in the `SfTreeMap.`

 The following code example shows the usage of DataTemplate.